SGDInstitute/apollo/content/collections/pages/sgdinstitute/about.md

           -
             type: text
             text: '), the largest conference hosted by and for LGBTQIA+ college students.
 Through this and other programs, we advance knowledge of sexuality and gender and we empower students to inspire sustainable change.
 We lead our higher education colleagues in relevant and inclusive practices.'
       -
         type: heading
         attrs:
-          level: 2
-        content:
-          -
-            type: text
-            text: 'Where we work'
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'The Institute is a 501(c)(3) organization, incorporated in the state of Michigan and dedicated to the entire Midwest, including Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin. '
-      -
-        type: heading
-        attrs: